AIDDbot/.github/profile/READMe.md

-## AIDDbot
+# AIDDbot

 Hi this _Ab_ pronounced "/eibi:/", the AIDDbot organization at GitHub

 ![AIDDbot](https://github.com/AIDDbot/.github/blob/main/AIDD-bot.jpg)

-Here you can find AIDD propmts, rules, intructions and Archetypes to code smarter notharder with AI.
+## Here you can find AIDD propmts, rules, intructions and archetypes...
+> To code smarter not harder with AI.

 ---